Care allowance

 Care allowance is paid by the Health Insurance Fund from day 1:

 • when caring for a child under 3 years of age or a disabled child under 16 years of age, if the person caring for the child is themselves ill or receiving obstetrical care.
-In these cases, care allowance is paid for up to 10 consecutive days.
+In these cases, care allowance is paid for up to 10 days.

 The doctor can also issue a certificate for care leave for a longer period, but the period for which care allowance is paid is limited.